Eyelid Xanthoma

 Clinically, they are yellow-colored papules, plaques or nodules, have a soft consistency and can be semi-firm or tough.
 Apart from the characteristic yellow colour, the sores can be tough (i.e., calcareous) or soft.

-Easy to use and formulated to stop any regrowth of your eyelid xanthomas.
-Clinically effective, professional results always with Xanthel ®.
+Easy to use and formulated to help stop any regrowth of your xanthelasma or xanthomas.
+Gentle and effective, professional results with Xanthel ®.